xanthipe/wutan-bath/README.md

   * If you're including a link or an image, you should write the path to what you're pointing at as `{{"/page/#anchor" | relative_url }}` so it works wherever on the website.
   * If you want to 'float' an image to the right or left of a piece of text so the text flows around it, use `#right` or `#left` as the anchor and use `{:.clearfix}` at the start of the first line where you'd like the text to go back to normal.
 Magic will happen.
 * Save to commit the changes to the `develop` branch.
-  * This kicks off the build process that puts the changes on the staging server - use the Actions tab at the top of the screen to see how it's going.
-* Wait about a minute or so, then check your changes on the staging server.
+  * Ignore anything that says "build failure" - the staging server is currently down so the staging build always fails.
 * When you're happy, move your draft post to the `_posts` folder and change the name so it looks like `yyyy-mm-dd-post-name-in-kebab-case.md` where the date part is today's date.
   * Note: It can be a past date, but not a future date for Reasons.
 * Create a pull request to merge `develop` to `master` (Pull Requests tab, new pull request, set base to master) and merge.